palletorsson/cryptogam/sketchfab/tutorial/step_6/README.md

 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ##  Dynamically load models
--  We want to make an animation from several 3d models - load multiple models dynamically.
-In order to do so we need to restructure the list and it will become longer, so let's separate the model data from the script file.
+-  In order to dynamically keep track of the diffrent model we need to restructure the list to include current models.
+The list will grow and  become longer, so it is a good idea to separate the model data from the script file.
 ```
 var models = {
     "models": {